 Applying for financial aid is one of the most important steps as students pursue higher education, and these proposals will boost college-going for low-income students and students of color by building a college-going culture.

-Status: The Governor’s proposal was approved with the passage of AB 132, the higher education budget trailer bill, and will take effect in 2022-2023 school year.
+Outcome: The Governor’s proposal was approved in the higher education budget trailer bill (AB 132), and will take effect in the 2022-2023 school year.
+Governor Newsom signed AB 469 on October 6, 2021.
+Approval of the Governor’s budget proposal and AB 469 are big wins.

 Governor’s Budget Proposal Cradle-to-Career Longitudinal Data System – The Governor has proposed $15 million in the 2021-2022 state budget for Phase I of the Cradle-to-Career Longitudinal Data System.
 Currently, California does not have a connected, comprehensive way to monitor student progress from early learning to higher education, and the lack of this capability keeps us from seeing how well California schools are preparing students for their postsecondary educational journeys.
 Importantly, a connected data system will also enable the creation of tools that students and counselors can use to ensure students are on track and complete key milestones toward college eligibility.
 These benefits will be even more critical as California attempts to recover from the pandemic and prepare for future disruptions.

-Status: The Governor’s budget proposal was approved with the passage of SB 129, one of the 2021-2022 budget bills.
+Outcome: Funding for Phase I of the Cradle-to-Career Longitudinal Data System was approved in SB 129, one of the 2021-2022 budget bills.
 The system and its governing board were created in AB 132, the higher education budget trailer bill.
-This is a big win!
+This is a big win.

 Governor’s Budget Proposals for Teacher Recruitment and Professional Development – In January, Governor Newsom proposed a combined $545 million for teacher recruitment and professional development in the 2021-2022 state budget.
 The final budget included $2.9 billion for these activities.
 Funds will support programs such as the Golden State Teacher Grant Program and Teacher Residency Programs that have been successful in increasing the supply of effective teachers and recruiting and retaining educators of color.
 Most of the funds for professional development will be used for an educator effectiveness block grant to support teachers in reengaging students and reengaging students and their academic needs.
 These investments will be an important part of the state’s educational recovery from the pandemic and key to ensuring that California’s teacher workforce reflects the diversity of the state.

-Status: The Governor and the Legislature approved $2.9 billion for teacher recruitment and professional development in AB 128, one of the 2021-2022 budget bills, and AB 130, the K-12 budget trailer bill, combined.
-This is a big win!
+Outcome: The Governor and the Legislature approved $2.425 billion for teacher recruitment and professional development in AB 128, one of the 2021-2022 budget bills, and AB 130, the K-12 education budget trailer bill.
+This is a big win.

 SB 737 (Limon) – Updates and Improves California Student Opportunity and Access Program – This bill would update the California Student Opportunity and Access Program (Cal-SOAP) to serve as the state’s primary financial aid outreach and assistance program.
 Specifically, it would make financial literacy/education and financial aid application completion priorities for all Cal-SOAP projects.
 This is critical during a year when California is exploring major changes to the financial aid system and the way we support students and families in completing these financial aid applications.
 The Education Trust–West is co-sponsoring this bill with the California Student Aid Commission.